-Parsi Sev is generally served as a combination with sweet yogurt on most festive occasions.
-The textures, flavours and the temperatures (warm sev and the cool yogurt) compliment each other. it seems to be synonymous; many of us refer actually refer to the duo as one word "sev-dahi" in conversation!
+Parsi Sev is generally served in combination with sweetened yoghurt on most festive occasions.
+The contrasting textures, flavours, and temperatures (warm, crunch-topped sev, smooth, cool yoghurt) complement each other perfectly.
+The two seem to be synonymous; many of us actually refer to the duo as one word, "sev-dahi" in conversation!

-Aromas and fragrances familiar to most sweet delights of the Parsi Cuisine; rose water, cardamom and nutmeg powder topped with roasted or fried plump golden raisins and slivered almonds or other nuts completes this delicious dish.
+Rose water, cardamom, and nutmeg fragrances and flavours familiar to most sweet delights of Parsi cuisine—topped with roasted or fried plump, golden raisins and slivered almonds or other nuts—complete this delicious dish.

 |Sev topped with raisins and almonds|